guardian/recommendations/secure-staff-services.md

 ## Recommendation

-This solution brings together multiple components to provide a single secure solution:
+This solution brings together multiple components to provide a single design pattern with baseline security controls.
+It is important to note that every applicaiton has its own threat profile and the threat model for certain applications might inform requirements for a higher security baseline and additional security controls implementation

 ### Authentication at the ALB